The Best 4K HDR Movies That Are Drop-Dead Gorgeous

 Blade Runner 2049 took a surprisingly long time to get a 4K release with HDR, but it was worth the wait.
 The HDR10 version is fantastic, and the Dolby Vision version looks even better.

-What it does have going for it is that, like most of the rest of the franchise, it looks fantastic.
-Whether you're watching the HDR10 disc or the Dolby Vision streaming vision, the colors are as realistic as settings so fantastical can be.
+Like most of the rest of the franchise, it looks fantastic.
+Whether you're watching the HDR10 disc or the Dolby Vision streaming vision, the colors are as realistic as can be in such fantastical settings.

 2. Mad Max: Fury Road (2015)